LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 Because Manjaro is the worst, and it somehow managed to surpass Ubuntu at being junk.
 Here are the reasons why:

 - **Incompetent developers**
 	- The Manjaro team is filled with incompetent developers.
-Here are summaries to prove Manjaro developers' incompetency:
+Some people have written an incomplete list of Manjaro developers' incompetency:
 		- https://rentry.co/manjaro-controversies
 		- https://github.com/vizs/manjarno